-- 4.8.64 Part e) ii) of NPF4 Policy 11 (Energy) makes it clear and recognises that in terms of significant landscape and visual impacts, such impacts are to be expected for some forms of energy proposals.
-This is a very different starting point compared to the position in SPP and there is a very clear steer that significant effects are to be expected, and where localised and/or subject to design mitigation, they should generally be acceptable. - 4.8.65 The Proposed Development is considered to be acceptable in relation to all of Policy 11's environmental and technical topic criteria. - 4.8.66 The second last paragraph of Paragraph e) of Policy 11 is expressly clear that in considering any identified impacts of developments, significant weight must be placed on the contribution of the proposal to renewable energy generation targets and greenhouse gas emissions reduction targets. - 4.8.67 The "contributions" are inextricably related to the scale of a proposed development and policy recognises that any identified impacts must be assessed in the context of these contributions. - 4.8.68 In terms of contribution to targets, the Proposed Development's contributions have been set out in Chapter 3 above.
-The scale of the energy output and emissions savings linked to substation upgrade and other works included within the Proposed Development is an enabling factor directly related to renewable transmission capacity and security of supply are valuable and should be afforded significant weight.
+- 4.8.55 Part e) ii) of NPF4 Policy 11 (Energy) makes it clear and recognises that in terms of significant landscape and visual impacts, such impacts are to be expected for some forms of energy proposals.
+There is a very clear steer that significant effects are to be expected, and where localised and/or subject to design mitigation, they should generally be acceptable. - 4.8.56 The Proposed Development is considered to be acceptable on balance in relation to all of Policy 11's environmental and technical topic criteria. - 4.8.57 The second last paragraph of Paragraph e) of Policy 11 is expressly clear that in considering any identified impacts of developments, significant weight must be placed on the contribution of the proposal to renewable energy generation targets and greenhouse gas emissions reduction targets.
+Chapter 10 of the EA assesses the effects and mitigation considerations for the Proposed Development in relation to Climate Change.
+In addition, the Policy recognises that landscape and visual impacts are to be expected but provided they are localised and / or appropriate design mitigation has been applied, they are likely to be considered acceptable. - 4.8.58 The "contributions" are inextricably related to the increase in renewable capacity which the Proposed Development is required to provide transmission for and policy recognises that any identified impacts must be assessed in the context of these contributions. - 4.8.59 In terms of contribution to targets, the proposal's contributions have been set out in Chapter 3 above and further detail is also contained in Chapter 10 of the EA.
+The importance of delivering grid infrastructure is a critical consideration and one which is provided strong support within NPF4 and National Development status.
+Assessments undertaken demonstrate that there are only limited adverse effects anticipated as a result of the Proposed Development.